neringabickmore/art-i-al/TESTING.md

 - **📖 User story:**

-   *As a user, I am able to  create an account.*
+   *As a user, I can  create an account.*

-   *As a user, I am able to change or reset my password securely.*
+   *As a user, I can change or reset my password securely.*

-   *As a user, I am able to view, save and update my personal information.*
+   *As a user, I can view, save and update my personal information.*

 - **🧪 Test:**